 “Shelter from the storm of abuse for women in Oman,” Times of Oman, January 7, 2015, http://timesofoman.com/article/45953/Oman/Shelter-from-the-storm-of-abus... (accessed October 9, 2017).

-Penal Code, promulgated by Royal Decree No. 7/74, article 218 states: “Any person who has intercourse with an unmarried female without her consent through coercion, threat or subterfuge, or who abducts a person using the same means with the intent of committing fornication, or who commits fornication with a person under the age of 15 or with a person who has a physical or mental deficiency, shall be punished by imprisonment of 5 to 15 years, even if the act occurs without coercion, threat or subterfuge or if the perpetrator is a parent or guardian of the victim, or has power over the victim, or is an attendant of the victim.”
+Penal Code, promulgated by Royal Decree No. 7/74, article 218 states: “Any person who has intercourse with a female outside of marriage without her consent through coercion, threat or subterfuge, or who abducts a person using the same means with the intent of committing fornication, or who commits fornication with a person under the age of 15 or with a person who has a physical or mental deficiency, shall be punished by imprisonment of 5 to 15 years, even if the act occurs without coercion, threat or subterfuge or if the perpetrator is a parent or guardian of the victim, or has power over the victim, or is an attendant of the victim.”

 Oman Penal Code, promulgated by Royal Decree No. 7/74, arts.
 225-226.
 The criminalization of adult consensual sexual relations violates international human rights law including the rights to privacy, nondiscrimination, physical autonomy, and health.